lilianweng/lil-log/_posts/2017-07-08-predict-stock-prices-using-RNN-part-1.md

 ## What to Expect in Part 2

 In "Predict Stock Prices Using RNN: Part 2" I will demonstrate how to use an RNN model to prediction prices of different stocks.
 Probably using embeddings, but not fully decided yet ;)

+---

+*If you notice mistakes and errors in this post, don't hesitate to contact me at [lilian dot wengweng at gmail dot com] and I would be super happy to correct them right away!*